 May 1 - Applicants Notified of Selected Projects

-Projects selected for SWPAP funding will be required to have a contract with Kentucky Division of Water and submit quarterly reports, reimbursement forms, and a final report.
+Projects selected for SWPAP funding will be required to hold a Memorandum of Agreement with the Kentucky Division of Water and must submit quarterly reporting and reimbursement forms.

 Back to Wellhead Protection Main Page